 GRAND ARMY OF THE REPUBLIC

-The GRAND ARMY OF THE REPUBLIC (GAR) was a national association of Union Civil War veterans, founded in Springfield, IL, in 1866.
+The GRAND ARMY OF THE REPUBLIC (GAR) was a national association of Union Civil War veterans, founded in Decatur, IL, in 1866.
 Ten states, including Ohio, and the District of Columbia sent representatives to the GAR's first national convention in Indianapolis, IN, in Nov.
 1866.
 The first meeting of the Dept. of Ohio, GAR, was held in Jan.
 1867 in Columbus.
 By late 1868, some 303 local "posts" had been established statewide, including a number in Cleveland.
 With its membership centered in the local posts, the organization worked on both state and national levels for issues such as pensions and the establishment of soldiers' homes.
 A number of Clevelanders, including William C. Bunts, JAMES BARNETT, and Theodore Voges, held positions in the state GAR.
 By 1908 8 GAR posts existed in Cleveland, with a membership of 886, and five other posts, with 129 additional members, were located elsewhere in Cuyahoga County.

 Public square and the Soldiers and Sailors Monument are decorated for the Grand Army of the Republic Convention in 1901.
 WRHS